dplocki/podcast-downloader/README.md

 ### Podcasts sub category

-`Podcasts` is the part of configuration file where you provide the array of objects with fallowing content:
+The `podcasts` segment is the part of configuration file where you provide the array of objects with fallowing content:

 | Property             | Type       | Required | Default                                | Note |
 |:---------------------|:----------:|:--------:|:--------------------------------------:|:-----|